chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

 In classical *Analytics*, we analyze historical/observed data.
 In Big Data, we analyze massive amounts of such data.
 A typical question to answer with analytics could be how to compute the number of visitors of the previous season based on all bookings of said season.

 In *Prediction*, we analyze the past to build a model that can predict the future.
 In more general terms, one fits a model on a set of training data to use it for inferring any unknown/unseen observation.
 We often use statistical methods (such as Generalized Linear Models, Logistic Regression, etc.) as well as Machine Learning (SVM, Gradient Boosted Trees, Deep Learning, etc.) techniques to build these models.
-A typical question to answer with prediction could be to forecast the number of visitors for the next season based on all bookings of all previous seasons.
+A typical question to answer with prediction could be how to forecast the number of visitors for the following season based on all bookings of previous seasons.

 *Modeling* builds on both analytics and prediction capabilities.
 In *Modeling*, the aims is to analyze the past and build a model to predict different possibilities of the future depending on the model parameters.
 These models are often more complicated than a simple statistical or Machine Learning model and take into account multiple state variables and parameters that can be modified.
-A typical question to answer with modeling could be to forecast the number of visitors for the next season if the winter will be two weeks shorter based on all bookings of all previous seasons plus loads of additional data sources (weather data, etc.).
+A typical question to answer with modeling could be how to forecast the number of visitors for the following season if the winter will be two weeks shorter based on all bookings of previous seasons plus additional data sources (weather data, etc.).

 *EAJ: for me it makes more sense to distinguish between modelling for the purpose of prediction and modelling for the purpose of gaining insights about mechanisms (often about causality).
 These are two very different goals, which still work well with your examples.
 I was about to write up something about intepretable parameters and inference, but that is probably going too deep for this post.*